risingwavelabs/rfcs/rfcs/0062-cdc-with-backfill.md

 When a new barrier comes, suppose the epoch is e2.
 The backfill executor will immediately stop fetching rows in snapshot e1 and flush changelog events with PK ≤ offset to downstream.
 Then it will continue scanning the table from the offset with snapshot e2.

 The backfill executor will not emit duplicated or conflicts events because it can always read a snapshot of the table that is exactly the same as the given epoch.
 However, when selecting a MySQL/Postgres table, **we don’t know what the exact binlog position being reading is**.
-That is the reason why the watermark-based algorithm mentioned in [RFC: CDC Source Parallel Snapshot](https://www.notion.so/RFC-CDC-Source-Parallel-Snapshot-a6ee43baf7834f328c01e624391568a7?pvs=21) proposes to bound the select snapshot in a binlog window.
+That is the reason why the watermark-based algorithm proposes to bound the select snapshot in a binlog window.

 ![Watermark-based table selection](images/0062-cdc-with-backfill/snapshot-window.png)